-In approximately 2010, Muni will begin work on trolley coach extensions to accommodate new ridership in Mission Bay as employment and residential development increase in that area, with the intent of starting service in FY 2011-12.
+In approximately 2010, Muni will begin work on trolley coach extensions to accommodate new ridership in Mission Bay as employment and residential development increase in that area.
 The expected changes include:

 • Reroute Line 22-Fillmore onto 16th Street east of Kansas Street to a terminal on Third Street in Mission Bay.
 Since the 22-Fillmore currently serves the Potrero Hill and Dogpatch neighborhoods, this extension to Third Street may be served by the 33-Stanyan as an interim measure.
-This service change requires overhead wires to be constructed on 16^{th} Street between Kansas and Third, and a terminal loop at Third.
-There are safety concerns about the Caltrain grade crossing at 16^{th} and Seventh streets that must be resolved.
+This service change requires overhead wires to be constructed on 16th Street between Kansas and Third, and a terminal loop at Third.
+There are safety concerns about the Caltrain grade crossing at 16th and Seventh streets that must be resolved.
 A grade separation could be investigated.